How Much Do You Really Need to Retire? — Retirement article from Wealth365

 Retirement income is not all tax-free.
 While 25% of your pension can usually be taken as a tax-free lump sum, the rest is taxed as income.
 ISA withdrawals are tax-free, and the State Pension uses your Personal Allowance but is still taxable income.

 Planning which accounts to draw from and in what order can make a meaningful difference to how long your money lasts.
+A regulated financial adviser can help you create a tax-efficient drawdown strategy.

 Important: This article is for general educational purposes only and does not constitute financial advice.
 Tax rules can change and individual circumstances vary.
 If you need advice tailored to your situation, please consult a qualified, FCA-regulated financial adviser.
 You can browse advisers in our adviser directory.